-- AS Counselors will provide an assessment to identify the needs and accommodations required for each individual student registered. - AS Counselors will organize alternate exam-writing facilities and invigilators at AS when necessary.
-This information will be communicated directly with individual Unit instructors. - All accommodation arrangements will be copied to the Graduate Coordinator and the SLO to ensure all parties are aware of any special needs and accommodations. - The Department strongly recommends that all accommodations are arranged through and provided by AS in order to ensure that all requirements are met. - The Graduate Coordinator and the SLO will be able to advise any of the above parties in regards to meeting the responsibilities outlined, as necessary.
+- AS Advisors will provide an assessment to identify the needs and accommodations required for each individual student registered. - AS Advisors and Accommodated Testing Services will organize alternate exam-writing facilities and invigilators at AS when necessary.
+This information will be communicated directly with individual Unit instructors. - All accommodation arrangements will be copied to the Graduate Coordinator and the SLO to ensure all parties are aware of any special needs and accommodations. - The Department requires that all accommodations are arranged through and provided by AS in order to ensure that all requirements are met. - The Graduate Coordinator and the SLO will be able to advise any of the above parties in regards to meeting the responsibilities outlined, as necessary.
 They will maintain a database listing the accommodations required for individual students as Recommended by AS.